neondatabase/website/content/docs/cloud/about.md

 ## Serverless

 Neon automatically and transparently scales up compute on demand in response to the app workload.
-Neo also scales down to zero on inactivity.
+Neon also scales down to zero on inactivity.
 Since Neon is serverless it only charges for what you use and can deliver up to 10x reduction in cost.